SchokiCoder/book_modern_c/src/whatnow.md

 Now?
 Let's go practice development.

-I recommend you to just write a simple silly application in C and play around.
+I recommend you to just write a simple silly application and play around.
 Whatever you do wrong now, won't hurt anyone, so go nuts.
 A simple guessing game, a program to read a file and replace every '.' with an '!'.
 Write a library that provides support for string handling or perhaps create